demisto/demisto-py/docs/DefaultApi.md

 Upload a Pack as zip file.
 The zip file maybe a single Pack or a zip containing multiple zipped Packs (a zip of zips)

 Upload a Pack to the marketplace in the Server.
-Can be used to upload a Pack for an offline scenario or a Pack that hasn't been released.
+Can be used to upload a Pack for an offline scenario or a Pack that hasn't been released. (will be deprecated from XSOAR 8.9 and XSIAM 2.5)

 ### Example
 ```python